mapmeld/omegapm-org/README.md

-# omegapmjs-org
+# omegapm-org

 Central website for Ωpm (omega package manager)

 ## Security model

-OmegaPMJS.org is built with <a href="http://webpy.org">web.py</a>, a simple Python web framework.
+OmegaPM.org is built with <a href="http://webpy.org">web.py</a>, a simple Python web framework.
 Here's why a Node.js-centric tool has its website written in Python:

 - if there's a security issue with Node.js, npm, or Ωpm, we should have a communication channel which does not rely on any of those technologies